kolomanschaft/jail-like-linux-containers/README.md

 # Jail like Linux containers on Raspberry Pi OS

 When I bought my new Raspberry Pi 5 I wanted to have something similar like Jails on my FreeBSD server.
 I did a little research and ended up using `systemd-nspawn` containers on Raspberry Pi OS.
-To make creating new containers easier in the future, I wrote down this little recipe.
-I also implemented the container setup in an Ansible playbook `build_container.yaml`.
+To make creating new containers easier in the future, I implemented the container setup in an Ansible playbook `build_container.yaml`.

 # Host setup

+As a pre-requisite you have to set up a network bridge on Raspberry Pi OS.
+My choice was to have the container interfaces bridged with the host interface.
+The containers will then appear as separate hosts on the network and trying to obtain an IP address via DHCP as the Pi does itself.

 ## Setup a network bridge `br0`